-Every potential diamond that you might consider buying has what is known as a birthmark.
+Every potential diamond that you might consider buying has inclusions, which can be thought of as the diamond’s ‘birthmark’.
 They happen because they are formed inside of the earth while under extreme amounts of pressure and heat.

-These blemishes or birthmarks are imperfections (inclusions) that can be found on the surface of the diamond.
+These blemishes are either found on the surface of the diamond, or within the diamond itself.
 So when trying to determine the clarity of a diamond, they are typically referring to the amount of imperfections that are present within the diamond itself.

 When you’re looking at a diamond that has a significant amount of inclusions, you’re basically seeing something with much less brilliance because of the flaws that the diamond has.
 It prevents light from having a clear path through the diamond itself, which unfortunately takes away from the clarity.

 The wide majority of diamonds will receive a grade from the 11 point diamond clarity scale that was designed by GIA.

 With that in mind, we will go through the scale and provide a brief explanation of what each point stands for.